-My main offering is face to face sessions with adults, although in certain circumstances I can also offer secure online counselling as an option.
+My main offering is face to face or online work with adults but I am currently only offering online counselling.
 I try to work collaboratively with my clients to agree timeframes as the work progresses rather than working to a fixed number of sessions.
 Therefore, I can offer both short and long term counselling depending on what clients feel comfortable with.

 First and foremost, I firmly believe that for any counselling to work you must feel comfortable talking to and working with your counsellor.
 It is well recognised that the relationship between a counsellor and their client is one of the most important factors for counselling to be effective.

 To help build and facilitate this relationship I offer a safe and supportive space within sessions where I will encourage you to explore whatever it is that has brought you to counselling.
 Practicing as a Person – Centred Counsellor means that I won’t judge, give advice or opinions but will work with you at your pace to help you make sense of what is going on and help you find your own answers and direction.
 Sometimes you may not even know what is wrong and just feel troubled, stuck or out of step with the world.

 I work in a way where I will really listen to you and your experiences.
 I will give you the time, space and support to help you make sense of things and will encourage you to move forward in a direction that feels right for you.
 For some people this may happen over a short period of time but for others it may take longer.
 Therefore, I do not tend to work within a fixed set of sessions but will work with the time frames you are comfortable with.
 We will, however, have regular reviews so we can both ensure that the progress you want is being made.

 The most frequent issues I work with are low self- esteem and confidence, anxiety and stress, low mood and depression, bereavement and loss, trauma, self- harm, anger, bullying, personal development, and family and relationship issues.
 I also see clients who are working through life transitions or who are just feeling stuck or troubled.